-The City's General Fund property tax revenue (projected at just over \$3.9 million and representing 40% of total revenues) remains the City's largest revenue source.
+The City's General Fund property tax revenue (projected at \$4.0 million and representing 36.0% of total revenues) remains the City's largest revenue source.
 In the 2010-11 fiscal year, after 15 years of significant growth, property tax revenue declined.
 Since 2010-11, property tax revenue has grown slowly but steadily each year.
-Modest growth of 2% is expected in the 2018-19 fiscal year.
+Modest growth of 2% is projected for the 2019-20 fiscal year.